aspirepress/.github/ROADMAP.md

   data or federation from a new repository.
 - Repositories may implement review rules and require other repositories to adhere to them for listing of packages in their repository.
-- Repositories may also implement their own rules and/or review package update information for adherance to their rulesets.
+- Repositories may also implement their own rules and/or review package update information for adherence to their rulesets.
-- Repositories will always prefer the canonical source over non-canoncical sources, and compare checksums of non-canonical sources to ensure package secuirty and authenticity.
+- Repositories will always prefer the canonical source over non-canonical sources, and compare checksums of non-canonical sources to ensure package security and authenticity.

 ## Shared information